pkafel/books-notes/tde.md

 > Simplicity boils down to two steps: Identify the essential.
 Eliminate the rest. - Leo Babauta

 > Indecision is the thief of opportunity. — Jim Rohn

+> You onlylive once, but if you work it right, once is enough. —Joe E. Lewis